-Black Boston Heritage Tours Overview
+Black Heritage Tours

 Founding the first Black Boston community

-A self-sustaining African American community was formed.
+A self-sustaining African American community formed.
 Blacks were living on Beacon Hill, the West End and in the North End.
 History has it that blacks and "bad" people took resident in these neighborhoods in the 17th century because the property was cheap due to the smell from Charles River nearby.
 It was the dumping ground for all the City of Boston's waste and refuse.

 Black Beacon Hill was the safest place for Black folks in Early Boston.
 The community practiced anti-slavery campaigns and operated an Underground Railroad route.
 They dug tunnels between the attached houses to escape slavecatchers, who dared traveling into the hill's back alleys because they were likely to run into Black men ready to fight and protect fleeing slaves.
 Blacks moved off Beacon Hill when a wave of immigrants, many whom were Jewish, came to live there.
 A prominent Jewish synagogue building still stands on the Beacon Hill Black Heritage Trail.